Egorikhin/angular/packages/compiler/design/architecture.md

 The parse step is a traditional recursive descent parser, augmented to support incremental parsing, that emits an abstract syntax tree (AST).

-The type-checker construct a symbol table and then performs type analysis of every expression in the file, reporting errors it finds.
+The type-checker letruct a symbol table and then performs type analysis of every expression in the file, reporting errors it finds.
 This process not extended or modified by `ngtsc`.

 The transform step is a set of AST to AST transformations that perform various tasks such as, removing type declarations, lowering module and class declarations to ES5, converting `async` methods to state-machines, etc.